[Birds today, but fear not, there will be more big mammals in the weeks ahead.]

 Hildebrandt’s Starling, Lamprotornis hildebrandti, is burnished with orange and yellow below:

 and iridescent blue above:

 But the most spectacular by far is the Golden-breasted Starling, Lamprotornis regius, aptly named.
-I asked my guide Steven Sankei at Il Ngwesi in Laikipia if he could find them, and he said he knew a place where they hung out.
+I asked my guides Steven Sankei and Joel Gilisho at Il Ngwesi in Laikipia if they could find them, and Steven said he knew a place where they hung out.
 After ten minutes or so, not just one but a pair appeared, for once both equally resplendent, though the male has a longer tail.